 - May have tantrums/ signs of frustration for no given reasons.

-How can you support your dyslexic child?
+How can you support your child with dyslexia?

 Some of these resources are used in school too.